Panasonic G7 vs Sony RX100 VI

 - More modern: Reflects 3 years of technical progress since the G7 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the RX100 VI comes out slightly ahead of the G7 (11 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the RX100 VI emerges as the winner of the match-up (12 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic G7 and the Sony RX100 VI place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.